Articles: Homeschool Stories and Discussion

 3. Don’t be too isolated

-Once a week is not enough time to form close friendships.
+Once a week is not likely enough time to form close friendships.
 Advocate for yourself if you feel bored or lonely!

 4. Consider your options.